 - Benches to watch children play

-- Biggest draw is the giant wooden owl that you can both climb outside (has climbing wall grips) and inside – hollow with multiple levels to climb up into, viewing area and a large slide down
+- The biggest draw is the giant wooden owl that you can both climb outside (has climbing wall grips) and inside – hollow with multiple levels to climb up into, a viewing area and a large slide down

 - The slide was pretty steep and very fast! (especially for a toddler!)

 - Park itself was very quiet, tucked behind houses in a subdivision